Pentecostal Assemblies of Canada

 About Pentecostal Assemblies of Canada:

-Founded in 1919, Pentecostal Assemblies of Canada (PAOC) is a Christian charity which spreads the gospel and works to inspire people to become disciples of Jesus Christ.
-There are more than 1,100 Pentecostal churches in Canada with 235,000 followers but, based on spending, PAOC’s work focuses more on international programming than domestic.
+Pentecostal Assemblies of Canada (PAOC) is a Christian charity founded in 1919.
+It spreads the gospel and works to inspire people to become disciples of Jesus Christ.
+In 2023, Pentecostal Assemblies of Canada spent $26.2m on its programs and grants.
+PAOC has two main programs: Mission Global, and Mission Canada.

 My anchor